Neuledge vs. Deepcon

 Token Optimization

-Deepcon's query decomposition engine returns highly targeted doc excerpts, averaging ~2,365 tokens per query.
+Deepcon's query decomposition engine returns narrow, targeted doc excerpts rather than whole sections.
 This can be an advantage when working with LLMs that have tight context windows or when minimizing token costs matters.

 Query Intelligence